Skip to main content

 Provide flexibility for expansion

 Healthcare is always evolving – built-in flexibility and adaptability can address these changes.
 Allow exam rooms to serve multiple specialties.
-Strategically locate soft spaces such as office, storage rooms and lounges in areas where they can be repurposed for patient care areas.
+Strategically locate soft spaces such as offices, storage rooms, and lounges in areas where they can be repurposed for patient care areas.
 Plan for how the space could expand next door, but do not locate expensive plumbing-intense spaces such as toilets at ends of hallways that could serve as a connection point.

 Take cues from other space types – your local small Starbucks is a start!